burlingpwn/writeups/PlaidCTF-2016/unix_time_formatter/README.md

 ## Wrapup

 Flag: `PCTF{use_after_free_isnt_so_bad}`
+Notes:

-We now know we didn't need to double free and
+  * We now know we didn't need to double free, this is a use after free vulnerability
+  * Our payload `';/bin/sh #\` probably didn't need the `#\`, but we left it so that the second `'` wouldn't create problems
+  * We could have automated this, but it wasn't very time consuming to do manually, and this was our first time popping a shell, very exciting

+Thanks to PPP for putting on PCTF.